I previously posted an infographic that quickly outlined the 10 steps you need to take to write a winning MBA admissions essay.

 Try to take a day or two “off” between final draft revisions: the distance / “fresh eyes” will do you good!

 Get someone (but not too many people!) to read your final drafts too.
-If you use ApplicantLab to get this far, you can hire an admissions consultant on an hourly basis (avg. cost, $270/hr), or you can hire ApplicantLab to do it for much less ($50) — because, to be blunt, if you’ve followed the ApplicantLab steps, editing your essay won’t be as time-consuming / painful, so it can done for much less money.
+If you use ApplicantLab to get this far, you can hire an admissions consultant on an hourly basis (avg. cost, $350/hr), or ApplicantLab offers options for this as well to do it for much less — because, to be blunt, if you’ve followed the ApplicantLab steps, editing your essay won’t be as time-consuming / painful, so it can done for much less money.

 So, how much time does it take to write MBA essays, anyway?

 Depending upon how many days you’ve got before the deadline, you can compress / expand the steps above as needed.
 For example, if you’ve got a few months before the deadline, you can spend a week or two on steps 1 – 3.